Yeah Yeah Yeahs discography

-American indie rock band Yeah Yeah Yeahs have released five studio albums, one compilation album, four extended plays, 18 singles, two video albums, and 18 music videos.
+American indie rock band Yeah Yeah Yeahs have released five studio albums, one live album, one compilation album, four extended plays, 18 singles, two video albums, and 18 music videos.
 The band formed in New York City in 2000, and consists of lead singer Karen O, drummer Brian Chase, and guitarist Nick Zinner.

 The band released their self-titled debut EP in July 2001.
 It was followed by another EP a year later, titled Machine, which spawned an identically titled single that peaked at number 37 on the UK Singles Chart.
 The band's debut studio album, Fever to Tell, was released in April 2003, reaching number 55 on the US Billboard 200 chart and number 13 on the UK Albums Chart.
 Fever to Tell spawned four singles, including "Maps", which also charted in the US and UK.
 The band then released their first video album, Tell Me What Rockers to Swallow, which features footage from a live performance and all of the band's music videos through 2004.

 Yeah Yeah Yeahs second album, Show Your Bones, was released in March 2006, followed a year later by another EP, Is Is.
 They released their third studio album, It's Blitz!, in April 2009.
 It's Blitz! spawned the single "Heads Will Roll", which appeared on several international charts.
 The band's fourth album, Mosquito, was released in April 2013 and became their highest-peaking album in the US to date, reaching number five on the Billboard 200.
 After Mosquito, the band took a brief hiatus.
 Nine years later, Yeah Yeah Yeahs released their fifth album, Cool It Down, in September 2022.